DoctorKhan/The-Human-Experiment-Book/src/95_archive/030_genetic_evidence_summary.md

-# Appendix B: Genetic Evidence Summary
+# Chapter 46: Appendix B: Genetic Evidence Summary

 This appendix summarizes the key genetic evidence that supports the conclusions of my investigation into human origins and development.